ziporah/ziporah.github.io/blogposts/_posts/2021-01-13-test-podman-with-inspec.md

 ...
 ```

 Most likely you'll end up google'ing stuff like '''podman inspec''' or '''podman rspec''' and finally at some point, you'll probably find [this github issue](https://github.com/inspec/train/issues/525) and continue your search in the train repository, where you'll search will soon become a dead end.

-Luckely there is a solution, but you just have to figure out how to use it.
+Lucky for you there is a solution, but you just have to figure out how to use it.

 # Podman vs Inspec